 TIP: Check out our posts, 22 Things to Do in Times Square and learn where you can obtain discount theater tickets.

-Certainly, the most famous things to do in Midtown Manhattan is to visit the Great White Way.
+Certainly, the one of the most famous things to do in Midtown Manhattan is to visit the Great White Way.
 The heart of Times Square is the intersection of Broadway and Seventh Avenue at 42nd Street.

 Times Square is actually triangular in shape encompassing the area between Broadway and Seventh Avenue from 42nd Street to 47th Street.
 The area was rural and used for horse stables and was known as Longacre Square.